sibinnediyoram/uz_eks/README.md

 **GitOps**: GitOps approach will help us to make Git as the single source of code for entire platform and applications deployed.
 It will help us to be consistent in terms of versioning and application deployments.

-**ArgoCD**: Argo is a GitOps tool, part of continuous delivery.
-Which will help us to implement the CD part in an automated way with a UI.
-The UI is helpful to get the app version deployed and also we can applu manual triggers if needed.
+**ArgoCD**: Argo is a GitOps tool, using for continuous delivery.
+Which will help us to implement the CD process and also provided a GUI.
+The UI is helpful to get the app version deployed and also we can apply manual triggers if needed.

 **Backup and Restore**: For stateful components (databases). we need to ensure that timely backups are in place so that we will not loose data in case of any incident.